Chicago-Linguistic-Society/cls/local.md

 We suggest that conference attendees stay at the Hyatt in Hyde Park because of its convenient location for the conference.

 ** Occasionally, there is a UChicago Friends & Family discount code that works some years.
-Unfortunately, it is not available during our 2022 conference due to April 22-24 being "blackout dates" this year.